List of The Dark Tower characters: Tick-Tock Man

 The Tick-Tock Man (real name Andrew Quick) is the leader of the Grays of Lud.
 He first appears in The Waste Lands.

-He is the great-grandson of David Quick.
-His left eye was punctured by Oy during a fight, and Jake shot him in the leg, and then in the head with a .22 pistol.
-He was left for dead, but survived, the bullet having only grazed his skull and torn off a flap of skin.
-In Wizard and Glass, Randall Flagg rescues him and takes him to the Emerald Palace, where he attacks Roland's ka-tet, and is shot and killed by Eddie and Susannah.
+He is the great-grandson of David Quick, an outlaw who attacked Lud with the aid of forces that would come to be known as the first Grays.
+After he has Jake brought to his underground stronghold by his henchman Gasher, Roland and Oy mount a rescue effort.
+During a fight with them, Oy punctures Andrew's left eye and Jake shoots him in the leg and head.
+The latter wound only grazes his skull and tears a flap of skin from his head; he survives and is subsequently found by Randall Flagg.
+In Wizard and Glass, Roland and his ka-tet find Andrew in the Emerald Palace; he attacks them but is shot dead by Eddie and Susannah.
 He seems to be a successor to the Trashcan Man from The Stand, as both were followers of Flagg who repeated the mantra "My life for you" in regard to their loyalty to him.

 Andy the Messenger Robot (Many Other Functions)

 Andy was one of the main antagonists in Wolves of the Calla.
 Andy, who is described as reminiscent of C3PO from the Star Wars series, was created by Lamerk Industries (the same company that made the Twelve Guardians) and had lived in the Calla for thousands of years.
 He was obsessed with telling people their horoscopes, like Blaine the Mono was obsessed with riddles.
 Andy played music from a speaker in his chest and was loved by all the children in the Calla.
-He used this closeness with children to gather information and the whereabouts of the children of the Calla to Finli O'Tego.
-The information was used so that the Wolves, who were really robots disguised as monsters, could locate the children and take them into the Thunderclap.
+He used this closeness with children to gather information on the whereabouts of the children of the Calla, which he then reported to Finli O'Tego.
+The information was used so that the Wolves, who were really robots disguised as monsters, could locate the children and take them into Thunderclap.
 Andy's sinister nature was uncovered by Jake Chambers, who hid in an ancient control center and overheard Andy talking to Ben Slightman Sr. about the Wolves.
 Andy claimed he didn't know much about the Wolves (under Directive Nineteen), but he always told the townsfolk when they were coming a month in advance.
 Andy was finally put to rest by Eddie, who blinded him by shooting his eyes out and then ordering him to shut down under Directive Nineteen.
 Andy was buried underneath a pile of manure in an outhouse.